ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 - Now the most popular choice for API development
 - REST is not about using HTTP and JSON, JSON-RPC is not REST
-- It is an architetcure style specified by [Dr. Roy Fielding in 2000](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm )
+- It is an architetcure style specified by [Dr. Roy Fielding in 2000](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm)
-- Based on 6 constraints
+- Based on 6 constraints: client-server, stateless, cache, uniform interface, layered system, code on demand (optional)
-- It is mainly about resources (business entities) and their representational state stransfer
+- Mostly about stateless servers and structured access to resource (business entities)
--

-- ...

 Note:

 Let's have a quick focus on REST.
-Roy Fielding dissertation "Architectural Styles and the Design of Network-based Software Architecture" Very flexible: data is not tied to methods and resources Ability to handle multiple types of calls and data formatt: XML, JSON, YAML ...
+Roy Fielding dissertation "Architectural Styles and the Design of Network-based Software Architecture" Very flexible: data is not tied to methods and resources Ability to handle multiple types of calls and data formats: XML, JSON, YAML ...
 Structural changes enabled by HATEOS: Hypermedia As The Engine of system State ...